 Solid Fuel Tablets

 A heat tablet is a form of solid fuel in tablet form.
-Solid fuel tablets are made of a flammable chemical compound derived from Hexamine as its main component.
+Solid fuel tablets are made of a flammable chemical compound typically derived primarily from hexamine, along with other additives.
 Fuel tablets were originally developed by the military as a portable fuel source.
 Today they are used for both warmth and cooking by campers, the military, and relief organizations.

 Fuel tablets are simple, compact, and ultra-lightweight compared to other stove options.
 There is no canister to hook up or carry with you.